jordw22/modflow_epa/README.md

 2. Select [Download ZIP]
 3. Create a folder for these files and place the ZIP file in it
 4. Unzip the files
-3. Unzip the modflow executable [mf2005.exe] in a seperate folder. ** *It must be in a folder on the same level as notebook or it will not run* **!
+3. Unzip the modflow executable [mf2005.exe] in a seperate folder. * **It must be in a folder on the same level as notebook or it will not run!* **

 Getting Started
 -----------------------------------------------